ruiiyang/sparkTest/README.md

 # SparkT

 SparkT is an application demo using SparkSQL.
+Test for Bank Client

 ## Installation